All Episodes

 Obama was still in office, I think.

-So they're able to get together an academy date, and I went to the academy February 2014.
+So they're able to get together an academy date.

-But prior to that, because I graduated school in 2013, I spent six months at the New Haven field office, okay, um, as an intern there.
+But prior to that, because I graduated school in 2013, I spent six months at the New Haven field office, okay, as an intern there.

 And that's where I converted from intern to special agent.

-I intern, uh I became a special agent September 13th, 2013.
+I became a special agent September 13th, 2013.

 So July 6th, 2010, I became, I was an intern.

-Then September 13th, 2013, I converted my from I officially became a special agent and converted to there, right?
+Then September 13th, 2013, I converted my, from, I officially became a special agent and converted to there, right?

 I was getting leap and all that crap, right?